Skip to main content

 National Provider Identifier (NPI)

-Your National Provider Identifier (NPI) is an important number for all providers to have in order to successfully submit claims with Delta Dental.
+Your National Provider Identifier number (NPI) is an important number for all providers to have in order to complete the dental insurance credentialing process and submit claims with Delta Dental.
 Here's what you need to know about NPIs.

 Delta Dental recommends that all dentists obtain and use a National Provider Identifier (NPI).
 This is a 10-digit random number unique to each health care provider or organization.